Azure/azureml-examples/CONTRIBUTING.md

 ### Organization

-* `notebooks` is for general example notebooks using AML
+* `code/azureml` is for general examples using AML
 * `tutorials` is for end to end tutorials using AML
-* `concepts` is for API example notebooks of core AML concepts
+* `notebooks` is for general example notebooks using AML

 ### Naming conventions